miguelvc6/ray-tracing/readme.md

 1. Install PyTorch with CUDA support:

-   - Visit [PyTorch's official website](https://pytorch.org/get-started/locally/) to install the correct PyTorch and CUDA versions for your system
+   - Visit [PyTorch&#39;s official website](https://pytorch.org/get-started/locally/) to install the correct PyTorch and CUDA versions for your system
    - GPU acceleration is highly recommended as CPU rendering is significantly slower
 2. Install dependencies:

 ```bash